 There are far more Software Quality Assurance techniques than those listed above.
 Depending on the type of software, project size, and organization model, one may prefer to narrow down the techniques they favor over the others.

 As technology evolves in the last decade and the overwhelming introduction of new advanced technologies & innovations, has triggered a change in customer behaviors., leading to significant shifts in seeking complex software testing.
 In response, Software Quality Assurance is undeniably an important factor in the software development life cycle, a reliable indicator of success in the market and exceeding customer expectations.

 An organization needs to have a decent Software Quality Assurance process in place to monitor the consistency of the production process.
 Many companies have pursued the help of third-party software testing and quality assurance service providers, fully outsourcing to concentrate on the coding itself.
-SHIFT ASIS is a leading Software Quality Assurance company providing the best test automation, system testing, and other testing solutions as required.
+SHIFT ASIA is a leading Software Quality Assurance company providing the best test automation, system testing, and other testing solutions as required.
 For inquiries and questions on our services, contact our support team for assistance.